hjoukl/cpycourse/docs/training/tutorial/tutorial.md

 ### Program Execution

-Running a program can be described as a top-down line-by-line processing: evaluation of expressions and execution of statements.
+Running a program can be described as a top-down, line-by-line processing: evaluation of expressions and execution of statements.

 ### A Sample Python Program